-SkyView HDX's Moving Map represents obstacles using the same symbology found on sectional charts, as shown in Figure 107 - Obstacles on the Map and Figure 108 - FAA Sectional Chart Obstruction Key.
+SkyView HDX's Moving Map represents obstacles using the same symbology found on sectional charts, as shown in Figure 107 and Figure 108.
 Only high-intensity lighted obstacles are shown as lit.

 The geographic location of the obstacle is represented by the tip on single icons and the point directly between the tips of group icons.